Do you have questions regarding GYG? Please check below for some of our most Frequently Asked Questions.

 Do you need volunteers?
 If so, how can I get involved?

 Yes, we can always use volunteers!
-Extra hands are needed at Once-a-Month Club, the Halloween Dance, the Environmental Youth Summit, fundraising events and more.
+Extra hands are needed at the Once-a-Month Club, the Halloween Dance, the Environmental Youth Summit, fundraising events, and more.
 We'd also love to have more folks on the Board of Directors.
-If you'd like to help out or get more information, please contact us at email@example.com.
+If you'd like to help out or get more information, please contact us at [email protected].